icon-project/icon-sdk-python/README.md

                     .params({"address": "hx000...1"})\
                     .build()

-# Executes a call method to call a read-only API method on the SCORE immediately without creating a transaction on Loopchain
+# Executes a call method to call a read-only API method on the SCORE immediately without creating a transaction
 result = icon_service.call(call)

 ```